markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-It is required that all of the [non-whitespace characters] be the same.
+It is required that all of the characters other than spaces or tabs be the same.
 So, this is not a thematic break:

 ```````````````````````````````` example